grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 He slowly eased the controls, a little rudder port, a little rudder starboard, a little forward power, a little off the throttle.
 He was moving the mating collar around in a circle, trying to get it to slip into the _Prospect's_ collar.
 There was the sound of steel ring grinding on steel ring, until with another clang, the small sub popped upwards.
 All he could see out of his viewport now was the long undistinguished gray hull of the _Prospect_ stretched out in front of him.
 Either he was in the mating collar, or had slipped off the front of it.

 But it felt right.
 Shakes gave a tiny further squeeze on the main ballast blow so that the _Gnat_ would have good strong upward buoyancy against the bottom of the _Prospect_.

-The way to know for sure if the two rings were mated was the docking clamps.
+The way to know for sure if the two rings were mated properly was the docking clamps.
 He flipped the exposed switch he and Owen had installed.
 With a small blue spark it connected the circuit that ran up the thick wires, through the holes they had drilled and sealed into the sail, to the mating clamps.
 He heard a third clang, and a green bulb next to the switch lit.
 If he had missed the mating collar, the clamps would not have closed, so he was on.
 To be sure, he disengaged the electric motor to let the prop spin freely.
 When he did so, he could feel the bow of the _Gnat_ bend downward a small amount in a way that slightly sickened him, but the speed indicator did not change.
 The _Gnat_ was being dragged by the _Prospect_.

-He picked up the ship-to-ship.
-"Hemi, I think I'm fuckin' on."
+He pulled up the ship-to-ship mic toward his mouth, "Hemi, I think I'm fuckin' on."

 "Yes.
 We can feel the drag up here.
-We are going to trim our tanks to adjust for the weight of the _Gnat_ hanging on, and then shut down our engines to save our batteries.
+We are going to trim our tanks to adjust for the pull of the _Gnat_ hanging on, and then shut down our engines to save our batteries.
 I think you can give a bang on your hatch now, and see if Chips can open up the junction between us."

+[//]: # (----- invisible character break)

 [//]: # (### The hatch needs to be repaired)

-[//]: # ( **Add a bit here about having a lock on this hatch that Percy had the key too -- since this hatch could sink the boat if opened at the wrong time** )

-In the deepest part of the _Prospect_, in the narrow hall between the forward and rear battery rooms with heavy water-tight bulkhead doors on either side, Gregory and Chips sat on the deck on either side of a well where they had pulled up the grating between them.
-Their feet dangled down into the well and Gregory tapped his toes lightly on the still-closed hatch while they waited for the signal from Shakes.
+In the deepest part of the _Prospect_, in the narrow hall between the forward and rear battery rooms with heavy water-tight bulkhead doors on either side, Gregory and Chips sat on the deck on either side of a well.
+Gregory had pulled up the steel grating that normally covered this well and set it to one side.
+The grating had been locked into place with a sliding mechanism that could only be opened with a key Captain Percy carried.
+This was a precaution against anyone opening the hatch below without the permission of the captain, since under certain circumstances opening this particular hatch could sink the boat.
+Gregory had had to borrow the key from Percy to unlock the grating.
+Now they sat with their feet dangling down into the well.
+Gregory tapped the toe of his boot lightly on the still-closed hatch while they waited for the signal from Shakes.

 "Ehhh, Chips, should we close and seal this watertight bulkhead door behind me here?
 Seems like if Shakes' welds fail completely when we open this hatch -- and worse case, say, the _Gnat_ tears away or something -- we'll be flooding the whole _Prospect_ from this hole we're opening in the bottom of the boat, eh?"
 Gregory's voice was twinged with nerves.

-"I got my fucking bulkhead hatch closed and sealed on this side.
+"Doesn't fuckin' work like that, so you can calm the fuck down.
+As long as they got the top hatch in the fuckin' sail closed, there's not enough pressure at this depth to drive in enough water to sink the boat.
+Still, I got my fucking bulkhead hatch closed and sealed on this side.
 If it starts flooding fast, we are going out your door and closing it the fuck behind us.
 There's no fuckin' way we're sealing our fuckin' selves in here and risking being fuckin' heroes to save this ship."

 "Alright, I'm following you then Chips."

-"Keep that fucking portable bilge pump ready though: if there's a small leak then some modest fuckin' heroics will be required of us."
+"Keep that fuckin' portable bilge pump ready though: if there's a small leak, then some modest fuckin' heroics will be required of us."

 At this point they could hear the _Gnat_ grinding against the mating collar of the _Prospect_, screeching metal-on-metal as it moved back and forth trying to find the docked position.
 And then there was the loud crunch of the two boats coming together.